nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-file-system-exporter.md

     You can define your own query and put it the in the Query parameter.

-For example if you want to export all the documents even the ones in &ldquo;deleted&rdquo; state you can define this query in the field of the query parameter.
+For example if you want to export all the documents even the ones in &ldquo;deleted&rdquo; state you can define this query in the field of the `Query` parameter.

 ```sql
 SELECT * FROM Document WHERE ecm:mixinType !='HiddenInNavigation' AND ecm:isVersion = 0